dataspecer/ds-wdoi/source/preprocessing/README.md

 ### Modification comments

-- For classes:
-  - all classes are rooted
+- The script itself works in phases that depend on one another.
+  1. Remove all entities that have no label, thus cannot be search for or displayed unless you know the specific numeric id.
+  2. Prepare ground for removing unrooted classes:
+     1. Add fields to each class: `children`, `subjectOf` and `valueOf`.
+Each field is used by subsequent phases.
+     2. Remove unexisting references from `subclassOf`, `propertiesForThisType` and `instanceOf` fields.
-  - removing self cycles from instance of and subclass of
+     3. Remove self cycles of `instanceOf` and `subclassOf`.
-  - addding children references to the classes
+     4. Mark children to parents, so the hierarchy could be traversed in both directions.
+  3. Remove unrooted classes, which poluted the root entity during traversing upwards.
+  4. Post removing unrooted classes:
-  - removing unexisting references from the statements
+     1. Remove unexisting references again in case it referenced the unrooted entity.
-- for properties:
-  - removing self cycles from subproperty of
+     2. Check that all classes are rooted and that the root is still present.
+  5. Modify properties
-  - remove unexisting references from the main statements
+     1. remove unexisting references from the main statements
-  - remove unexisting references from the general constraints
+     2. remove unexisting references from the general constraints
-  - remove unexisting references from the item constraints
+     3. remove unexisting references from the item constraints
+     4. removing self cycles from `subpropertyO

+The removing references parts are done in order to exclude entities that were not present in the dump during its creation (it is a continual process during live hours).
+If the transformation phase adds more fields to entities, it is necessary to evaluate whether they need checks.
+The phases as of now are dependend on each other as well as the order of operation inside them.
+The `removers` iterate over the entire ontology, in contrast with the modifiers which are stacked and used per entity basis.
+This was done because it was easier to maintain certain invariants of other modifications.
+The iteration over ontology is done multiple times, but still the time is uncomparable with the first and second phase.

 ## Loading into search service (5. phase)